 How to advocate yourself as a disabled person: ask for your access needs effectively, shut down inappropriate questions, interrupt being treated like an object or someone not fully human, and deploy allies when needed.
 As with the Gender Self-Advocacy session, participants will learn some basics of self-advocacy, discuss common Terrible Situations they encounter, come up with them-specific scripts for what to say & do (I will also hand out a list of starter scripts), and will devote some time to practicing their skills.
 Also, I might relate a few satisfying success stories of self-advocacy for encouragement.

-I am currently developing other sessions, on sexuality and disability and gender, and more specific workshops for survivors.
+I am currently developing other sessions, on sexuality, disability, trauma, and gender, and more specific workshops for survivors.
 If you have a workshop idea that falls within my areas of passion/focus, do get in touch (Kamila.Rina.catalyst at gmail dot com) and let’s talk about it.